daattali/beautiful-jekyll/schedule.md

 from 3:30PM on the days scheduled below.
 Proctors must arrive 15 minutes ahead to start the meeting.
 Please note that you will need to log into the
 [PTSA portal](https://rmsptsa.sharepoint.com/sites/MathClub) at least once before you'll be able to access the Teams channel for the first time.

 The homework packet may be downloaded [here](/files/Homework%20Packet.pdf).
-Assignments for the Homework sessions come from this packet.
+The 10-question assignment for each Homework sessions come from this packet.
 It is expected that all members will attempt to complete the assignment for the week.
 It will be covered completely in the Homework session.